divemarkus/ubuntu22/README.md

 - Give Robbie Russell a visit & tip
 - https://github.com/ohmyzsh/ohmyzsh/wiki
 - Steps are to install ohmyzsh, nerdfonts, powerline10k theme, and edit source file '~/.zshrc'
+- It is also highly encouraged to install plugins, 'zsh-autosuggestions' and 'zsh-syntax-highlighting'
 - Warning: we are changing your default shell from bash to zsh
 ```
 chsh -s $(which zsh)